dexter-1/hackystone_app/README.md

 $ brew install redis
 ```

+## Environment Setup

+Add the hackystone_app package to the `PYTHONPATH` environment variable.

 ## Running the application
 To run the application, you must first start a redis server: